Cedarvile-CTL/Handbook/operations/regular/handbook/index.md

 However, in order to ensure things stay neat and clean, the following guidlines should be followed:

-* Edit handbook files directly in Github unless you understand how to use more localized version controls.
 * Learn how to use the online commit features in Github before editing a document and consider also learning to use SourceTree and local text editors such as WebStorm to manage content well.
 * Use simple, neat markdown based on guides such as [this one](https://guides.github.com/features/mastering-markdown/).